-Become A Chartered Accountant Without A Degree In Accounting 2022
+Become a Chartered Accountant Without a Degree in Accounting 2024

+Can I become a chartered accountant without a degree in accounting?
 Non-accounting professionals and students in higher institutions in Nigeria always wonder if it is possible to become a chartered accountant.
-The question is reasonable given the fact that chartered accountants seem to live in a rarefied world of their own.
+The question is reasonable, given that chartered accountants seem to live in a rarefied world of their own.

 The logic is simple.
 Doctors have the Nigerian Medical Association, while lawyers register with the NBA.
 Engineers, Pharmacists, and other professions too have their own bodies which are the exclusive preserve of practicing professionals.

-The simple answer to the question of if you can be chartered accountant with your BSc in Agriculture or HND in whatever course is yes.
+The simple answer to the question of whether you can be a chartered accountant with your BSc in Agriculture or HND in whatever course is yes.

-But before we tell you how that is possible, it is important to have a look at why professionals in other fields would want to become chartered accountants.
+But before we explain how that is possible, it is important to consider why professionals in other fields would want to become chartered accountants.

-So in addition to your initial non-accounting degree or profession, you now become a much sought-after professional as chartered accountant registered with ICAN.
+So, in addition to your initial non-accounting degree or profession, you now become a much sought-after professional as a chartered accountant registered with ICAN.

 How to be a chartered from a non-accounting field